panopset/oregon/portland/README.md

     sudo vim /etc/profile

-and add the following lines (PDBURL on the honeypot server as well):
+and add the following lines (PDB* on the honeypot server as well):